-Every home has a small room or two.
+Every home has a small room or two or even a few more if you live in London.
 Some pocket-sized pads just have smaller dimensions by nature - often period properties, or inner-city apartments.
 So without the luxury of walls to knock down, how can you get clever with the paint pot and create a bit of visual trickery for smaller rooms?

 We decided to dig deep into the topic of how to decorate a small living space and answer all your questions on how to make a BIG impact with SMALL spaces.